bisteinoff/db-features/readme.txt

 The block of features helps to demonstrate your potential clients the reasons why to buy your products or order your services.

 == Changelog ==

+= 1.1.2 =
+* The Delete button for the images of the features

 = 1.1.1 =
 * wp.editor initialized in JS-code